-DISTRICT OF COLUMBIA

-Statute(s) and D.C.
-CODE ANN. § 48-1103.01 (West 2022); D.C.
-CODE ANN.

-regulation(s) § 48-1121 (West 2022)

-Does state allow SSPs by Yes.

-statute/regulation?

-Do any municipalities or N/A

-counties within state allow

-or ban SSPs by ordinance

-or regulation?

-Program components § 48-1103.01 - authorizes the Mayor to establish, within the Department of Human Services, a needle exchange program which may provide clean hypodermic needles and syringes to injecting drug users. programs shall provide counseling on substance abuse addiction and information on appropriate referrals to drug treatment programs to each person to whom a syringe is provided as well as counseling and information on HIV and appropriate referrals for HIV testing and services shall be made available.
+DISTRICT OF COLUMBIA Program components (continued) syringe is provided as well as counseling and information on HIV and appropriate referrals for HIV testing and services shall be made available.
 The program shall be administered by the Commission on Public Health in the Department of Human Services.
 Only qualified medical officers, registered nurses, counselors, community-based organizations, or other qualified individuals specifically designated by the commissioner shall be authorized to exchange hypodermic needles and syringes.

-The commissioner shall provide participants with a written statement such person's participation, but no participant shall be required to carry such statement.
+The commissioner shall provide participants with a written statement of such person's participation, but no participant shall be required to carry such statement.
 Notwithstanding any other provision of law, it is not unlawful for any person participating in the program to possess, or for any person to deliver any hypodermic syringe or needle as part of the program.
 The District, its officers, or employees, shall not be liable for any injury or damage resulting from use of, or contact with, any needle exchanged as part of the program.
 A community-based organization or other qualified individuals shall not be liable for injury or damage resulting from the use of, or contact with, any needle exchanged as part of the program, unless such injury or damage is a direct result of the gross negligence or intentional misconduct of such organization or individual.

-DISTRICT OF COLUMBIA Program components (continued) All needles and syringes distributed by the program shall be made identifiable through the use of permanent markings, or color coding, or any other method determined by the commissioner.
+All needles and syringes distributed by the program shall be made identifiable through the use of permanent markings, or color coding, or any other method determined by the commissioner.
 The mayor shall issue an annual evaluation report on the program.
 The report shall address the following components: (1) number of participants; (2) participant demographics; (3) impact on behaviors which put the individual at risk for HIV transmission; (4) number of materials distributed, including needles, bleach kits, alcohol swabs, and educational materials; (5) impact of program on incidence of HIV infection in the District; and (6) costs of the program versus direct and indirect costs of HIV infection and AIDS in the District.
+Data on

-Data on participants shall be obtained through interviews, which shall be used to obtain the following: (1) reasons for program participation; (2) drug use history; (3) sexual behavior and history; (4) health assessment; and (5) impact of program on the participant's behavior and attitudes.
+DISTRICT OF COLUMBIA Program components participants shall be obtained through interviews, which shall (continued) be used to obtain the following: (1) reasons for program participation; (2) drug use history; (3) sexual behavior and history; (4) health assessment; and (5) impact of program on the participant's behavior and attitudes.
 Miscellaneous provisions § 48-1121 - the Public Housing Police of the DC Housing Authority shall prepare a monthly report on activity involving illegal drugs at or near any public housing site where an SSP is conducted; the executive director shall ascertain any public housing resident concerns about any SSP conducted on or near the site, and the DC government shall take appropriate action to require relocation of any such program if so recommended by the police or a significant number of residents.
-Recently proposed legislation None.
+Recently proposed None. legislation